AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 n train: data nbEpoch: 10000
 ```

 The `data` variable is an array of array of numbers.
 Each row represents an example and it contains the input values and the output value.
 For example, the row `#(0 1 1)` represents the line `n train: { 0 .
 1 } desiredOutputs: { 1 }` given above.
+Note that we have two outputs, and not one.
+We use a one-hot encoding for the output, as explained later on in this chapter.

 Predicting the output for a given set of input values could be defined using: